 If you have a safety concern, please contact the University of Pittsburgh Police, 412-624-2121.
-Other reporting information is available here: https://www.diversity.pitt.edu/civil-rights-title-ix/make-report

 Social Media Policy

 Social media is rapidly expanding, and new outlets are created every day.
 Professional organizations and ethical codes are often outdated given the rapid expansion of social media.
 It is essential that students and faculty remain aware and vigilant regarding the social media ethical challenges facing health professionals, clients, patients, and students.
 Students are responsible for maintaining a professional social media presence related to any SHRS education activities.
 Some students may find it helpful to create separate professional and personal social media accounts.